Overview

 Objectives

-The following non-exhaustive list of questions is intended to stimulate dialogue and outline the workshop’s core objectives.
-They provide a thematic framework for potential contributors.
-While comprehensive solutions are encouraged, these prompts serve primarily to define the scope and inspire diverse research directions.
+The following questions outline the workshop’s core objectives and provide a thematic framework for potential contributors.
+While comprehensive solutions are encouraged, these primarily define the scope and hopefully inspire research directions.

 - How can neural and symbolic perspectives be formally related or unified into world models for robotics?